From there on, I shared the information with my husband and we made a conscious decision to avoid their use when raising our son.

 4. Leave their dignity intact.

 Me: “We all make mistakes honey.
 Thank you for your apology.
-I can see that you are truly sorry.”
+I can see that you are really sorry.”

 Throughout the entire brownie fiasco, I had to remind myself that my intention is to teach my son what is acceptable, not to punish or shame him.